Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Introduction

-This point of view differs fundamentally from classical deformation frameworks, including Gerstenhaber deformation of algebras, Kodaira–Spencer theory, tensor categorical deformation, and Hopf algebraic approaches (cf. \cite{AndersonFuller1992Rings,Faith1973Algebra,Lam2001FirstCourse, EtingofGelaki2015Tensor,ConnesKreimer1998Hopf}).
-Classical theories rely on linearization, cohomology, or analytic or formal parameters.
-Deformation in APT is discrete rather than infinitesimal, finite rather than formal, and governed entirely by boundary strata.
-Obstructions arise exactly when a deformation attempts to cross a boundary depth.
-Moduli spaces are stratified and finite, with no continuous or analytic parameters.
+This perspective differs substantially from classical deformation frameworks, including Gerstenhaber deformation of algebras, Kodaira--Spencer theory, tensor categorical deformation, and Hopf algebraic approaches (cf.~\cite{AndersonFuller1992Rings,Faith1973Algebra,Lam2001FirstCourse, EtingofGelaki2015Tensor,ConnesKreimer1998Hopf}).
+Classical theories typically rely on linearisation, cohomology, or analytic or formal parameters, whereas deformation behaviour in APT is organised through boundary strata and finite boundary depth.
+Obstruction phenomena arise through the interaction between boundary layers and defect propagation, and the resulting deformation behaviour is naturally stratified by boundary type and depth.

-The structural behavior identified here places APT in parallel with classical rigidity and representation theoretic frameworks (cf. \cite{Jacobson1956Structure,Mackey1958Induced,Serre,Howe1979Heisenberg, CurtisReiner,Weil1964SurCertains,Honold2001QuasiFrobenius,Wood1999Duality}), while remaining independent of additive, analytic, or cohomological structure.
-In particular, the boundary calculus developed here provides the missing link between the invariance results of \cite{GildeaAPT4} and the reconstruction and duality theorems that will appear in the final part of the series \cite{GildeaAPT6}.
+The structural behaviour identified here places APT in dialogue with classical rigidity and representation-theoretic frameworks (cf.~\cite{Jacobson1956Structure,Mackey1958Induced,Serre,Howe1979Heisenberg, CurtisReiner,Weil1964SurCertains,Honold2001QuasiFrobenius,Wood1999Duality}), while remaining independent of additive, analytic, or cohomological foundations.
+In particular, the boundary calculus developed here connects the invariance and rigidity phenomena established earlier in the theory with the reconstruction and duality questions developed in subsequent work \cite{GildeaAPT6}.

-Together, these results show that boundaries are intrinsic structural horizons: points beyond which global canonical propagation fails, while local rigid substructures persist in a uniquely determined and functorial way.
-All obstruction, deformation, and moduli phenomena in Algebraic Phase Theory are governed by this intrinsic boundary structure.
+Taken together, these results motivate the view that structural boundaries act as intrinsic horizons for canonical propagation: beyond them, global functorial control may fail, while local rigid substructures continue to persist in a controlled and intrinsically detectable way.
+The boundary calculus developed in this paper provides a framework for organising the associated obstruction, deformation, and moduli phenomena in Algebraic Phase Theory.